 Jim: And that’s the key.
 Dr. Meg Meeker, uh, I’ve got some more questions for you, but we have run out of time.
 And uh, and incredibly this has flown by.
 I want to come back next time and ask you some practical questions for dads.
 Y- you have in the book three questions we need to know.

 Jim: Those kinds of things.
 So, can you stay with us?

 Jim: Okay, let’s do that.

-Well, on behalf of Jim Daly and the entire team here, thanks for listening along today.
-Join us again tomorrow as we continue the conversation with Dr. Meg Meeker and once again, help you and your family thrive.
+John: And, uh, donate generously as you can today.
+Our number, 800, the letter A and the word FAMILY.
+On behalf of Jim Daly and the entire team, thanks for joining us today for Focus on the Family.
+Plan to be with us next time, as we continue the conversation with Dr. Meg Meeker, and once again, help you and your family thrive in Christ.